drenniks/PH21X-content/Activities/Springloaded_Sled/Springloaded Sled.md

 	* Assignment Format Version 2024-05-19
 	* The spring seems to confuse students.
 Perhaps the activity should be split apart, with a sled that separates without any explanation as the first part, then introduce the spring as the mechanism in a later synthesis activity.
 	* Mention of the capstone lab on elasticity should be removed; that is not what they do in capstone labs anymore.
+## Summer 2024
+* Compatible with (and updated to) Assignment Format Version 2024-06-14
+* Removed mention of capstone lab.